shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 </div>
 _Image by [NASA/JPL-Caltech/R. Hurt](https://solarsystem.nasa.gov/resources/285/the-milky-way-galaxy/)_

 There is no denying that some of the most awe-inspiring photos ever taken can be found in astrophotography.
-In a low-cost attempt at capturing that magic, I posted an image of a procedurally generated [Milky Way](/Milky-Way/) a few years ago.
+In my low-cost attempt at capturing that magic a few years ago, I posted an image of a procedurally generated [Milky Way](/Milky-Way/).
 Since then, the same methodology has been applied to [harmonograph](/Milky-Way-Meets-Harmonograph/).
-Sit tight because today, our mission is to document my journey to infinity and beyond.
+Today, sit tight because our mission is to document my journey to infinity and beyond.

 The idea is simple enough.
 Structurally, the Milky Way consists of a couple of spiral arms spinning around its center, which in turn are all made up of numerous teeny-tiny little stars.
 In the absence of a space telescope, how can we create pictures that look reasonably close to the galaxy?
 Fortunately, we have really powerful tools (specifically, R and tidyverse/ggplot) at our disposal.
 Note that the focus here is aesthetic beauty rather than scientific accuracy.